240708-NET/WorkWave/README.md

 # Instruction on how to get WorkWave up and running

 - Clone our repository by using the HTTPS clone link provided on our repository page.
-Navigate to the workspace on your local machine where you want the project repository to be place then run "git clone linktoourrepo"
+Navigate to the workspace on your local machine where you want the project repository to be placed then run "git clone linktoourrepo"
 - Once the repository has been cloned follow the respective steps below to get the frontend and backend up and running.